CatalogueOfLife/coldp/README.md

 The name of the cultivar for name governed by the cultivar code.

 #### publishedInID
-A referenceID pointing to the Reference table indicating the original publication of the name in its given combination
+A referenceID pointing to the Reference table indicating the original publication of the name in its given combination, not the basionym.

 #### publishedInPage
 The exact page number within the referenced reference that the original publication of the name in its given combination starts.